 To express his pain, he wrote a naughty poem and called it a limerick.
 His heart actually felt ‘icky’.
-One of his poems went:

 This is not a good example of a limerick.
 If you think you can do better, please feel free to waste your time thinking of one while sitting on a bar stool, drinking.

-Those first, intense feelings for your newly discovered ‘other’ is known as the ‘honeymoon’ period of a relationship.
+Those first, intense feelings for your newly discovered “other” is known as the “honeymoon” period of a relationship.

-Whether they were intensely in love, or not, is up for conjecture, but it did ensure the continuation of our species, at least among peoples who lived in tents.
+Whether they were intensely in love or not, is up for conjecture, but it did ensure the continuation of our species, at least among peoples who lived in tents.

 Freud was one of the first to try to help troubled women.
 He saw a great many in his practice.
 We call it a practice, because he never became good at diagnosing women.
-He did not see men, because he thought there was nothing wrong with any of them.
+He did not see men, because he thought there was nothing wrong with them.

-He would tell his female patients that they were hysterical whenever they became upset.
+Freud told his female patients that they were hysterical whenever they became upset.
 Victorian women spent all their spare time upset, of which there wasn’t a lot, due to a lack of appliances and having to put up with arrogant Victorian husbands.